 - Avoid stagnant water; micro-organisms develop there more easily.

-- If the water is cloudy or contains particulate matter it is preferable to pre-filter it or to decant it to get rid of these particles.
+- If the water is cloudy or contains particulate matter, it is preferable to pre-filter it or to decant it to get rid of these particles.

 Why and how to obtain clear water?

-If you intend to purify water, it is essential that it be clear if you use a filter, a chemical purifier or a UV treatment.
-This will prevent clogging your filter or reducing the effectiveness of the UV chemical or treatment.
+If you intend to purify water, it is essential that it be clear if you use a filter, a chemical purifier, or a UV treatment.
+It will prevent clogging your filter or reducing the effectiveness of the UV chemical or treatment.
 If you do not intend to purify water, this is not essential, but it will avoid the taste of mud and the sand that crunches under your teeth.

 The settling of the water consists of putting the water in a container and allows it to rest.
-This allows the particles in suspension in the water to fall to the bottom of the container.
+It allows the particles in suspension in the water to fall to the bottom of the container.
 The smaller and lighter the particles, the longer the process will take.

 Once your water is clear and ready to be purified, shake the container to oxygenate the water and get rid of a part of the anaerobic organisms.

-- Ideal to do the cooking.
+- Ideal for cooking.

-- Eliminates most of the bacteria, viruses and micro-organisms.
+- Eliminates most of the bacteria, viruses, and micro-organisms.

-- No additional hardware required (if you already have a stove) and fuel of course.
+- No additional hardware required (if you already have a stove) and fuel, of course.

 - Uses extra fuel.